rajshah4/NBA_SportVu/README.md

 PBP_NBA_SportVu.Rmd - A markup document showing how to merge play by play data with the SportVu movement data.
 It is published at http://projects.rajivshah.com/sportvu/PBP_NBA_SportVu.html

+Chull_NBA_SportVu.Rmd - A markup document for measuring player spacing using convex hulls with the SportVu movement data.
+It is published at http://projects.rajivshah.com/sportvu/Chull_NBA_SportVu.html